buncram/cram-soc/deps/bio/README.md

 ## Missed Quantum Register

-This is a host register, one per core, that counts the number of quanta that were missed by a given core.
+This is a host register, one per core, that counts the number of quanta that were missed by a given core (e.g., a quanta pulse has passed without the core stalling on the quanta pulse).
 This is primarily for debugging code loops.